 For example: We know from experience that when we give of ourselves to others we experience a certain joy in our lives, just as when we selfishly hoard or protect what is ours we grow anxious and paranoid.
-Native American cultures have forever enshrined this in their concept of Potlatch, namely, their belief that, while everyone has a right to private property, there are real limits to how much someone may own.
-Once our wealth reaches a certain point we need to begin to give some of it away - not because others need it but because our own health and happiness will begin to deteriorate if we hoard all of those possessions for ourselves.
-Jewish spirituality shares the same idea: Again and again Ron Rolheiser Fr Ron Rolheiser, theologian, teacher, and award-winning author, is president of the Oblate
+Native American cultures have forever enshrined this in their concept of Potlatch, namely, their belief that, while everyone has a right to private property, there are real limits to how much someone may own. selves.

-School of Theology in Texas. www.ronrolheiser.com in the Jewish scriptures, we see that when a religious leader or prophet tells the Jewish community that they are the chosen people, a nation specially blessed, that affirmation comes with the admonition that this blessing is not for them alone, but that, through them, all the nations of the earth might be blessed.
-In Jewish spirituality, blessing is always intended to flow and without compromise: For instance, the Gospel of Luke, a Gospel within which Jesus warns us that it is easier for a camel to pass through the eye of a needle than for a rich person to enter the Kingdom of Heaven, nevertheless praises the rich who are generous, condemning only the rich who are stingy.
+Once our wealth reaches a certain point we need to begin to give some of it away - not because others need it but because our own health and happiness will begin to deteriorate if we hoard all of those possessions for our- Jewish spirituality shares the same idea: Again and again www.ronrolheiser.com Ron Rolheiser Fr Ron Rolheiser, author, is in the Jewish scriptures, we see that when a religious leader or prophet tells the Jewish community that they are the chosen people, a nation specially blessed, that affirmation comes with the admonition that this blessing is not for them alone, but that, through them, all the nations of the earth might be blessed.
+In Jewish spirituality, blessing is always intended to flow When we give to the poor both charity and justice are served, but some healthy self-interest is served as well through the person receiving it so as to enrich others.
+Hindu, Buddhist, and Islamic spiritualities, each in their own way, also affirm this, namely that it is only in giving away some of our gifts that we ourselves can remain healthy.
+Jesus and the Gospels, of course, teach this repeatedly and without compromise: For instance, the Gospel of Luke, a Gospel within which Jesus warns us that it is easier for a camel to pass through the eye of a needle than for a rich person to enter the Kingdom of Heaven, nevertheless praises the rich who are generous, condemning only the rich who are stingy.
 For Luke, generosity is the key to health and heaven.
 In the Gospel of Matthew, when Jesus reveals what will be the great test for the final judgment, his single set of criteria have entirely to do with how we gave to the poor: Did you feed the hungry?
 Give drink to the thirsty?
 Clothe the naked?
 Finally, even more strongly, in the story of the widow who gives her last two pennies away, Jesus challenges us to not only give of our surplus to the poor, but to also give away some of what we need to live on.

-The Gospels, and the rest of the Christian scriptures, strongly challenge us to give to the poornot because they need our charity, though they do, but because our giving to them is the only way we can stay healthy.
+The Gospels, and the rest of the Christian scriptures, strongly challenge us to give to the poor not because they need our charity, though they do, but because our giving to them is the only way we can stay healthy.
 We see the same message, consistent and repeated, in the social doctrine of the Catholic Church.
 From Pope Leo XIII's Rerum Novarum in 1891 to Pope Francis' recent Evangelii Gaudium we hear the same refrain: While we have a moral right to own private property, that right is not absolute and is mitigated by a number of things, namely, we only have a right to surplus when everyone else has the necessities for life.
 Hence, we must always be looking towards the poor in terms of dealing with our surplus.